thoughtbot/maybe_haskell/book/other-types/io/statements.md

 interpreter sees them.
 There is some initial global state, statements modify that global state, and the interpreter handles ensuring that subsequent statements see an updated global state from all those that came before.
-If Ruby used a semi-colon instead of whitespace to delimit statements, we could almost think of `(;)` as an operator for combining statements and keeping track of the global state between them.
+If Ruby used a semicolon instead of white space to delimit statements, we could almost think of `(;)` as an operator for combining statements and keeping track of the global state between them.